MicrosoftDocs/fabric-docs/docs/data-factory/access-apache-airflow-job-logs.md

 ### Create and Run the Apache Airflow Job

-We will use default Directed Acyclic Graph (DAG), which is automatically created when a new file is added to Dags folder of Fabric managed storage.
+We use default Directed Acyclic Graph (DAG), which is automatically created when a new file is added to Dags folder of Fabric managed storage.

 1. Create a new file in Dags folder.
-A Dag will be intialized consisting of BashOperator that prints "Hello world" in Apache Airflow Job logs.
+A Dag is initialized consisting of BashOperator that prints "Hello world" in Apache Airflow Job logs.

    :::image type="content" source="media/apache-airflow-jobs/create-new-file.png" lightbox="media/apache-airflow-jobs/create-new-file.png" alt-text="Screenshot to create a new Apache Airflow file.":::